If you are a Friend, Lover, or Person Of Interest, I have a dossier on you.

 I just sat down with a friend who came to me for business advice on how to earn more clients to take his already successful career as an independent, to the next level.
 I asked him if he was keeping track of and taking detailed notes on the clients he already had.

 I spent the next hour going over the importance of taking detailed notes of anyone you deem a POI (Person Of Interest).
+Every phone will allow you to label and input the info on each category on the card in the picture.
 It’s part of why I maintained a successful career as a Financial Professional, and then transferred that success to my current career as an Editor and Proofreader.

 A POI can be, but isn’t limited to: